rtavenar/blog/dtw.md

 # Dynamic Time Warping

 We will now review Dynamic Time Warping (DTW) in more details.
-DTW is a similarity measure between time series which has been introduced independently in the literature by [@vintsyuk1968speech] and [@sakoe1978dynamic], in both cases for speech applications.<label for="sn-3" class="sidenote-toggle sidenote-number"></label>
+DTW is a similarity measure between time series that has been introduced independently in the literature by [@vintsyuk1968speech] and [@sakoe1978dynamic], in both cases for speech applications.<label for="sn-3" class="sidenote-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-3" class="sidenote-toggle" />
 <span class="sidenote">Note that, in this series of posts, we will stick to the formalism from [@sakoe1978dynamic], which is more standard in the literature.</span>